 Abstract.
-This paper focuses on modeling and solving in a unified way two planning problem faced by consolidation-based freight transportation carriers: selecting and scheduling the set of services required to route shipments while meeting the economic goals of the company and the service standards customers expect, and, selecting and efficiently routing the resources required to provide this service, while observing governmental (and other) regulations.
-We propose a scheduled service network design model that simultaneously addresses strategic decisions on fleet sizing and allocation, including acquisition and outsourcing, and tactical decisions on building the transportation plan and schedule.
-Moreover, as a well-sized fleet and a well-designed transportation plan should be able to accommodate fluctuations in freight volumes, the model takes the form of a stochastic program explicitly addressing uncertainty in demand through the use of scenarios.
+We propose a scheduled service network design model that simultaneously addresses strategic decisions regarding fleet sizing and allocation, including acquisition and outsourcing, as well as tactical decisions regarding a repeatable transportation plan and schedule.
+Moreover, as a well-sized fleet and a well-designed transportation plan should be able to accommodate fluctuations in freight volumes, the model takes the form of a stochastic program, explicitly addressing uncertainty in demand through the use of scenarios.
+This is the first model to consider this full suite of decisions while also recognizing uncertainty in freight volumes.
 Given the computational difficulties associated with solving stochastic programs exactly, we propose a column-generation-based matheuristics scheme for addressing the model, which decomposes the optimization problem across multiple dimensions, and evaluates a neighboring solution across all scenarios.
-This is the first heuristic scheme for this class of problems.
-Extensive computational experiments show that it is effective, and validate the solutions by analyzing their attributes as instance parameters vary.
+This is the first heuristic scheme for this class of problem and we assess its effectiveness on two sets of instances.
+The first is a set generated to mimic the operations of a Less-than-truckload freight transportation carrier and the second is based on the network of a European postal carrier.
+We see that the solution approach is able to produce high-quality solutions for both sets of instances in run-times that are acceptable in practice.

-Keywords: Consolidation freight carrier planning, scheduled service network design with resource management, resource acquisition and allocation, stochastic programming, column generation, matheuristics.
+Keywords: Scheduled service network design, resource acquisition and management, stochastic programming, column generation, matheuristics.